aj2322001/KARSparking/Project Form.md

 posted by Archit (https://www.linkedin.com/posts/archit-joshi-364193194_android-bennett-project-activity-6716640254616576000-b3CH)

 ## Is your idea/Project/Product is applicable for patent?
 If Yes then, Why do you think it can be submitted for patent?
 How do you plan to proceed for Patent?
 (Even if your answer is no, explain why do you think it cannot be submitted for patent?
 (Minimum 300 characters maximum 1000, this question carry 1 Mark)
+Our KARS Parking application is not applicable for patent filing because our application is not the first of it's kind and deals with the same problem of finding the parking for costumer's respective vehicles.
+The difference is only in the execution part of our application because we are interacting with the costumers in a different way.

 ## Discuss your Project with at least three students of your senior batches of Bennett University and ask them how they rate your project from 1 to 10 scale.
 Write all three name, Roll No, email and Mobile No of those students.
 They should be ready to confirm if they are called on their mobile number
 (At least 200 Character feedback from each of them, Positive or negative feedback will not determine the marks but the quality of the feedback will) This question carry 2 Mark.